“In preparing for battle I have always found that plans are useless but planning is indispensable”Dwight D. Eisenhower

 Technology is everywhere in business and society and is a significant investment or expenditure for most organizations, so planning what technology you need and how you will use it is an important part of good business management and a key to success in our digital world.

 This blog is not just about traditional Information Technology that automates accounting processes like invoicing, payment and payroll.
 IT planning to understand these needs and put the right systems in place was, and still is, a smart thing to do to stay competitive and manage costs and risks.
-Today, most organisations also make use of Operational Technology (‘OT’) and Internet of Things (‘IoT’).
+Today, most organizations also make use of Operational Technology (‘OT’) and Internet of Things (‘IoT’).

 What’s Operational Technology and Internet of Things?